clio-me/react-test/instructions/instruction.md

 ## Exercise steps
 1. Notice that under app/public you can find a file called get.json.
-Build a context or a container which “fetch” this file.
+Fetch and use the data on that json file to build your implementation.

 2. Build a small menu with two entries: “Home” and “Bookmarks”.
 These two entries should give access to two different pages and the user should be able to switch between the two by clicking on the menu. (ref 1 in the design)